Overview

 Make sure the customer, contacts, and buildings are set up in the system before starting the wizard.
 This saves time and ensures accurate data.

-Add Assets Early
+Add Service Objects Early

-Add Assets Early
+Add Service Objects Early

 Be Specific with Complaints